bighitbiker3/unicornFarmer/README.md

-#The Worst Start-Up Idea of All Time
+#The Worst Startup Idea of All Time